 Curiosity Machine is a great website for engaging you and your children in a variety of engineering challenges.
 The challenges are for students in from Pre-K to 12th grade, so your child can grow in their content knowledge as they move through each grade.

-Art and Creativity Resources
+Art and Creativity Apps

 This popular app uses cartoons to teach children how to organize and present story ideas.
 It uses a “Story Arc” with five scenes to guide story structure (setup, conflict, challenge, climax and resolution).
 Kids move characters around each scene as they record the story.
 For ELLs, Toontastic can be an great tool for building writing skills or analyzing stories.
 Students can either create a piece of original writing, or recreate a story they read in class.